planning pyramids,Building the pyramid was one of the largest civil works projects on records.

 In addition to bread and beer, onions were a critical means of payment for pyramid workers (reference).
 Pyramid builders had to manage these resources carefully or labor unrest would follow.
 Strikes due to non-payment of onions have been documented in the historical record (reference).

 All of this discussion is not to say that the early Egyptians did not commit considerable resources to these building projects.
-It is estimated that during the century and a half composing the 4th Dynasty, some nine million cubic meters of masonry was utilized in royal construction projects.
+It is estimated that during the century and a half composing the 4th Dynasty, some nine million cubic meters of masonry was utilized in royal construction projectsDelays in Construction Projects in KSA.
+Read more ... ».
 Essentially, the Egyptian became the world’s best construction managers, and these skills served them well for some 2,500 years.